 Cowboys' Anthony Brown: Questionable for Sunday

-Brown (back/hand) is considered questionable for Sunday's matchup with the Saints, Jon Machota of The Dallas Morning News reports.
+Brown (back) is questionable for Sunday's game against the Giants, Jon Machota of The Dallas Morning News reports.

-Brown was a full participant in practice Wednesday, but began a downward trend Thursday by only practicing in a limited capacity.
-That downward trend would end with Brown being a non-participant in Friday's practice.
-If Brown misses Sunday's contest, it'll be his first missed game of the season.
-In addition, Jourdan Lewis could see more snaps if Brown were to miss time.
+Brown missed last week's win over the Buccaneers due to back spasms and began this week not practicing, though he was a limited participant Thursday and Friday.
+The Cowboys are locked into No. 4 seed in the NFC and are unlikely to take any unnecessary with injuries risks as the playoffs are on the horizon, though Brown could very well still play.

 More News